EshanW313/6140-Neural-Machine-Translation/README.md

 We observe that in over 30 epochs we receive an accuracy of around 91% while the epoch loss also considerably reduces using LSTMs.

 The notebook also has experimental results of training and validation accuracy vs loss for 20, and 50 epochs respectively with varying amounts of training set size for us to analyze and conclude the BLEU scores.

+#### Steps to run
+	- Load the preprocessed data
+	- Load the model for LSTM
+	- Set up encoder and decoders for testing the model
+	- Predict texts
+	- Calculate and print BLEU scores in order to verify accuracy
+	- You can also provide your own input and check the translated output.

-Model Comparison and Analysis
-LSTM vs. Pretrained Transformer
+#### Model Comparison and Analysis LSTM vs. Pretrained Transformer
 To benchmark the performance of our LSTM-based sequence-to-sequence model, we conducted a comparative analysis with a pretrained Transformer model(Helsinki-NLP/opus-mt-en-hi) obtained from Hugging Face, specifically trained on the Opus dataset.
 Given the nature of the Transformer architecture, which excels in capturing long-range dependencies through attention mechanisms, we anticipated superior results.

 The BLEU (Bilingual Evaluation Understudy) score is a metric commonly used to evaluate the quality of machine-generated translations in Natural Language Processing (NLP), particularly in the context of Neural Machine Translation (NMT).
 BLEU was designed to align with human intuition about translation quality and has become a standard metric for comparing the performance of different translation models.
 BLEU evaluates the precision of the generated translation by comparing it to one or more reference translations.
 It considers n-grams (contiguous sequences of n items, typically words) in the generated translation and checks how many of these n-grams are also present in the reference translation.